 The fiasco of Siqueiros' attack impatient Stalin, who orders Beria to move on to the alternative plan.
 Ramon Mercader, who was considered ready for the mission because of his training as a guerrilla in Spain, was to play the role of executor.
 Eitingon and Caridad met with Ramón to study the plan.

 They decided that the attack would be silent, as only then could he escape.
-This meant that Trotsky had to be stabbed, beheaded or hit with an object.
+This meant that Trotsky had to be stabbed, beheaded, or hit with an object.
 No firearms.
-They also decided that, if captured, the motivation for the murder had to be disguised as Merchant's personal revenge, for financial reasons or for passionate reasons, linked to his love affair with the American Silvia Agelov, Trotski's friend and collaborator.
+They also decided that, if captured, the motivation for the murder had to be disguised as Mercader's revenge, for financial reasons, or passionate reasons, linked to his love affair with the American Silvia Agelov, Trotski's friend and collaborator.
 He should also claim that the exiled leader was pressuring him to join an international terrorist group planning to assassinate Stalin.

 Ramón had an almost photographic memory and soon demonstrated his qualities.
 According to historian Christopher Andrew and former Soviet spy Oleg Gordievsky, he was "very intelligent, spoke several languages, a trained athlete and a skillful dissimulator with remarkable self-control.
 A fanatical Communist, Mercader was a bold and well-directed agent.